witsgroup-1/campus-infrastructure-management/README.md

 This is the code repository for campus-infrastructure-management.

+For more information consult our documentation.

 The documentation can be found at: https://witsgroup-1.github.io/campus-infrastructure-management-docs/#/?id=welcome-to-campus-infrastructure-management-docs-paperclips

+When it comes to version control we need to define some things first:

+- Product: A product is what we can offer to the user to fufill their requirments.
+- Product feature: A products specific characteristics or functions that are important to the customer - so desin and functionality are included.

 ## Branch Managment Guidlines
 - Each collaborator must commit to their own respective branch (labled by their username) or the "Bugs-and-Problems" branch for any problematic code.